shreyanshdokania/teamsclone_engage_project_2021/README.md

 - Flutter (For UI)
 - Dart(Backend)
 - For video calling(Agora SDK)
-- Databse (Firebase Cloud Firestore)
+- Database (Firebase Cloud Firestore)

 HOW TO USE :